kcskier/k3s-cluster-demo/06-Updates-and-Probes/06-Updates-and-Probes.md

     spec:
       containers:
         - name: nginx
-          image: nginx:1.27.1-alpine   # pin version for demo
+          image: nginx:1.27.1-alpine   # pin the version so updates are explicit.
           ports:
             - containerPort: 80
-          # NEW - Readiness Probe gates traffic until Pod is ready
+          # NEW - Readiness Probe: Gates traffic until the pod is ready
           readinessProbe:
             httpGet:
               path: /
               port: 80
             initialDelaySeconds: 3
-          # NEW - Liveness Probe restarts container if it becomes unhealthy
+          # NEW - Liveness Probe: Restarts the Pod if it becomes unhealthy
           livenessProbe:
             httpGet:
               path: /
               port: 80
             initialDelaySeconds: 10
 ```

 There are two new items added at the bottom: